Hampden no longer feels a million miles away for women

 You cannot deny that when Leigh Griffiths bagged those two free-kicks against England that the place lacked atmosphere.
 Nor could you say that when Lyndon Dykes struck a late winner for Scotland against Denmark back in 2021 that the atmosphere wasn't electric.
 I could feel the commentary gantry moving under my feet, the place was rocking.

-In May 2019, I was part of the Scotland team who played a World Cup warm-up match against Jamaica, although, literally the warmup was as close as I got to the pitch as I didn't feature that night.
+In May 2019, I was part of the Scotland team who played a World Cup warm-up match against Jamaica, although, literally the warm-up was as close as I got to the pitch as I didn't feature that night.
 But with a record crowd of 18,500, a jubilant Tartan Army littered with young fans, and a national team heading to a World Cup for the first time in 21 years, it was surreal.
 An occasion I hope I'll never forget.

 'A new beginning for Scottish women's football'

-Only recently has Hampden Park become the home of the Scottish Women's National Team, now it's opening its doors to our domestic game, too.
+Only recently has Hampden Park become the home of the Scottish women's national team, now it's opening its doors to our domestic game, too.

 My current role at Motherwell has given me the chance to work with an incredible bunch of coaches and players.
 Day in and day out they remind me exactly why I love the game.